sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 ---
-title: Optimizing dlt
+title: Optimizing data_load_tool
-description: Scale-up, parallelize and finetune dlt pipelines
+description: Scale-up, parallelize and finetune data_load_tool pipelines
 keywords: [scaling, parallelism, finetuning]
 ---

-# Optimizing dlt
+# Optimizing data_load_tool

-This page contains a collection of tips and tricks to optimize dlt pipelines for speed, scalability and memory footprint.
-Keep in mind that dlt works in [three discreet stages](./explainers/how-dlt-works) that all have their own performance characteristics.
+This page contains a collection of tips and tricks to optimize data_load_tool pipelines for speed, scalability and memory footprint.
+Keep in mind that data_load_tool works in [three discreet stages](./explainers/how-dlt-works) that all have their own performance characteristics.

 ## Optimizing the extract stage